-- d) The useful life and residual values of property, equipment, and intangibles Grupo SURA shall review the useful lives of all property and equipment and intangible assets at least at the end of each accounting period.
-The effects of changes in the estimated life are recognized prospectively over the remaining life of the asset. - e) The probability of occurrence and the value of the liabilities of uncertain value or contingent Grupo SURA shall recognize a provision when the following conditions are met: - a) It has a present obligation (legal or implicit), as a result of a past event. - b) Grupo SURA is likely to be an outflow of resources embodying economic benefits to settle that obligation. - c) a reliable estimate of the obligation can be made f) Employee Benefit
+Grupo SURA shall review the useful lives of all property and equipment and intangible assets at least at the end of each accounting period.
+The effects of changes in the estimated life are recognized prospectively over the remaining life of the asset.

+- a) It has a present obligation (legal or implicit), as a result of a past event. - b) Grupo SURA is likely to be an outflow of resources embodying economic benefits to settle that obligation. - c) A reliable estimate of the obligation can be made f) Employee Benefits